 The quality of Patagonia gear for kids is hard to beat and this shirt is one that has literally gone through all five of my children.
 The hood means more coverage for ears and the back of the neck and it really does feel super good on the skin.
 I also love how it comes in cute designs that don’t show the dirt as much.

 If you’re looking for a budget option, Veyo Kids again has a super high quality product at a great price (just over $20).
 The hood stays on (thanks to the snap) and the front pocket holds little treasures really well.

 Primary is definitely the lightest of these three, but it still provides great protection and is also very affordable.
 This one does run slightly big.
 Primary also has a bunch of other UPF50 products, perfect for hiking and playing outside.

-Hiking Pants and Shorts for Toddlers
+Hiking Pants for Toddlers

 I know what you’re thinking – merino wool in the summer??!
 But, hear me out!
 They wick away moisture, wool has cooling properties to keep kids cool and they are super cozy, even when wet.
 See our full review here including info on their UPF rating.
 The top plus baggies shorts also makes a great combo.
 NOTE: Use code “mtnmama20” for 20% off.

 While these are a bit thicker than the Columbia option, they do dry very well and we love that they come in small sizes for petite toddlers.

 Best Hiking backpacks for toddlers

 Many toddlers will still spend some time riding in a hiking backpack at this age.
 However, it’s really fun (and cute) to let them carry their own pack sometimes too.
 My kids love to carry their own special hiking snacks in particular.